Greens Bush to Arthurs Seat Biolink

 A large focus of the project has been community engagement and several field days and workshops have been run with the intention of empowering landowners to best manage their land to support wildlife.
 We have also adopted a novel approach to monitoring the biolink through the use of drones to video planting areas before and after works.
 In addition, GB2AS has partnered with Birdlife Australia who has been conducting regular bird surveys.

-The success of this project is largely due to strong partnerships with key stakeholders, including the Port Phillip and Westernport Catchment Management Authority, Mornington Peninsula Shire, Melbourne Water, Parks Victoria, Birdlife Australia, Chisholm Institute, Holmsglen TAFE, Advance College, Balcombe Grammar, Padua Secondary College, Flinders Christian Community College and Scouts Australia.
+The success of this project is largely due to strong partnerships with key stakeholders, including the Melbourne Water, Mornington Peninsula Shire, Parks Victoria, Birdlife Australia, Chisholm Institute, Holmesglen TAFE, Advance College, Balcombe Grammar, Mornington Secondary, Dromana Secondary, Padua Secondary College, Flinders Christian Community College, Peninsula Specialist College and Scouts Australia.
 In addition, the enthusiasm and generosity of community members keen to get involved and make a positive contribution to environmental values cannot be overstated.